Laksamana College of Business

-The Laksamana College of Business (or LCB), (Kolej Perniagaan Laksamana) is an accredited private university college in Brunei Darussalam.
-It was the first British college opening a campus as a foreign educational institution in the country through its partnership with Kensington College of Business in the United Kingdom, University of Chester, and Abdul Razak Holdings, Brunei Darussalam.
+The Laksamana College of Business (LCB), (Kolej Perniagaan Laksamana) is an accredited private university college in Brunei.
+It was the first British college to open a campus as a foreign educational institution in the country, achieved through its partnership with Kensington College of Business, the University of Chester, and Abdul Razak Holdings, in Brunei.

 Background

 History

 The college was established in 2003 and officially launched on 18 March 2003 by Pehin Orang Kaya Indera Pahlawan Dato Seri Setia Awang Haji Suyoi bin Haji Osman, the Deputy Ministry of Education.

 Since its establishment the college has acted as a subsidiary college of the Kensington College of Business.
 During 2008 the college became an authorised IC3 centre and was entrusted by Edexcel BTEC to deliver IT programs from 2010 onwards.

-Motto

-Your One Stop For Quality Education.

 Ranking

 According to Classbase, Laksamana College of Business is consistently listed in the top 10 universities and colleges in Brunei Darussalam.
 Currently, it is ranked as the leading (1st) among private institutions, tenth among public and private institutions, 4,065th among Asia universities and ranked as 13,642 among universities available worldwide.